-Field Name Description Enter the IP address of the RADIUS (Remote Authentication Dial In User Service) server associated with your network.
-Enter the port number for the RADIUS server.
+Field Name Description RADIUS Server IP address Enter the IP address of the RADIUS (Remote Authentication Dial In User Service) server associated with your network.
+RADIUS Port Enter the port number for the RADIUS server.
 Port 1812 is the current standard for RADIUS authentication per the IETF RFC 2865.
 Older servers may use port 1645 .
 Options are 1 - 65535 .
-RADIUS Key (Optional) Enter the encryption key (if required) needed to authenticate to the specified RADIUS Server.
-WEP Encryption Wired Equivalent Privacy (WEP) encryption mode is enabled by default and cannot be changed.
-Encryption Strength Select the length of the encryption method.
-Options are 128-bit and 64-bit .
+The default is 1812 .
+1 (Optional) Enter the encryption key (if required) needed to authenticate to the specified RADIUS Server.
+WEP Encryption Select to enable Wired Equivalent Privacy (WEP) mode.
+Options are Enabled and Disabled .
+The default is Enabled .
+1 (Appears when WEP Encryption is set to Enabled) Select the length of the encryption method.
+Options are 128-bit and 64-bit.
 128-bit is the more robust option for security.

-Field Name Description Current Network Key Select which of the four keys is presently in effect. · · Enterone or two encryption keys using the on-screen instructions to achieve the desired security strength (128-bit or 64-bit).
+Field Name Description Current Network Key (Appears when WEP Encryption is set to Enabled) Select which of the four keys is presently in effect.
+Network Key 1-4 (Appears when WEP Encryption is set to Enabled) Enter up to four encryption keys using the on-screen instructions to achieve the desired security strength (128-bit or 64-bit).